benharmonics/config/README.md

 I use a slightly different .zshrc for work (on MacOS).
 The one included in this repository is what I use on WSL2.
 I'll probably include the one I use for work at some point but it's not really a huge difference.

+If you clone this repository into your `$HOME` directory (on UNIX), you should just be able to `mv config .config`, install the tools listed below, and everything should be good-to-go. 👍

 ## Tools to install

 You should install [Zoxide](https://github.com/ajeetdsouza/zoxide) (to use instead of `cd`), [Starship](https://starship.rs/installing/) (for a pretty neat prompt), and [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions). zsh-autosuggestions needs to be installed manually; I would suggest `git clone https://github.com/zsh-users/zsh-autosuggestions ~/.config/zsh` (you may need to create this directory).